-Affirmation 19.1: The Working Group affirms the approach ultimately taken to application queuing during the 2012 round, in which ICANN conducted drawings to randomize the order of processing applications within an application window.
-The Working Group notes that in the 2012 round, the implementation of these drawings included prioritization of IDN applications.
+Affirmation 19.1: The Working Group supports the approach ultimately taken to application queuing during the 2012 round, in which ICANN conducted drawings to randomize the order of processing applications within an application window, and therefore affirms the use of a "prioritization draw" for subsequent procedures.
+The Working Group acknowledges that there may be possible adjustments or alternatives to the logistics of the prioritization draw used in the 2012 round that either would improve on existing processes or be necessitated under applicable law.
+118 The Working Group supports such improvements and provides some examples in Implementation Guidance 19.2.
+The Working Group notes that in the 2012 round, the implementation of drawings included prioritization of IDN applications.
 This Affirmation does not address the prioritization of IDNs.
 Please see below for additional information on this issue.
 The Working Group acknowledges that continuing to use the randomized drawing approach is contingent upon local law and the ability of ICANN to obtain the necessary license to conduct such drawings, but advises that ICANN must not under any circumstances attempt to create a "skills-based" system like "digital archery" to determine the processing order of applications in subsequent procedures.
 This affirmation updates and replaces Implementation Guideline D from 2007 which recommended a first-come first served method of processing applications.
+119